 1.01 This section is reissued to add coverage of the 5- and 8-level answer-back unit.
-Since this revision is of a general nature, marginal arrows have been omitted.
+The section has been revised to include recent engineering changes and additions and to rearrange the text.
+Since this is a general revision, marginal arrows ordinarily used to indicate changes and additions are omitted.
 1.02 The adjustments in this section are arranged in a sequence that should be followed if a complete readjustment is undertaken.
 A complete adjusting procedure should be read before attempting to make the adjustment.
 After an adjustment is made, be sure to tighten any nuts or screws that may have been loosened, unless otherwise instructed.